Soviet westward offensive of 1918–1919: Estonian direction

-Polish direction
+Byelorussian direction

 The Red Army entered Polotsk on 21 November, Drissa and Rahachow on 22 November, Zhlobin on 24 November, Babruysk on 28 November, Barysaw on 3 December, Slutsk on 8 December and Igumen on 9 December.
 On 10 December 1918, the Red Army entered Minsk almost unopposed, putting an end to the short-lived Belarusian People's Republic.
 On 1 January 1919, the Socialist Soviet Republic of Byelorussia (SSRB) was proclaimed in Smolensk.
 On 8 January, the SSRB government relocated to Minsk.
 At the same time, Polish and Belarusian self-defence units sprung up across western Belarus.
 Ill-equipped and composed mostly of local recruits, they were determined to defend their homes from what the newspapers described as a "Red menace".
 Similar Bolshevik groups were operating in the sector and a series of skirmishes ensued.
 The Polish-Soviet struggle over Vilna in the first week of 1919 was a sign of things to come, as the Polish militia was forced to withdraw after the first organised units of the Soviet Western Army entered the city.
 In response, the Polish Army started sending units eastwards to help the self-defence units, while the Soviets did the same but in the opposite direction.
 Open conflict seemed inevitable.

-On January 12 Soviet High Command declared the goal of its "Target Vistula" operation: deep scouting towards the Neman River.
-On February 12 that goal was updated to include the Bug river.
+On January 12 Soviet High Command ordered deep scouting towards the Neman River.
+On February 12 that order was updated to include the Bug river.
 On that day Jukums Vācietis ordered the new Western Command to carry out a "reconnaissance in-depth" as far as Tilsit, Brest-Litovsk, Kowel and Rivne.
 He also ordered the securing of main railway junctions, including those in Vilna, Lida, Baranowicze and Luninets.

-Among the aims of the Bolsheviks was to drive through eastern and central Europe and support the Revolutions in Germany and Austria-Hungary.
-The Bolshevik forces did not anticipate serious opposition on the way and saw the states of Poland, Belarus and Lithuania as mere ephemerides, unable to defend their own "temporary" borders.
+It is speculated that among the aims of the Bolsheviks one goal was to drive through eastern and central Europe and support the Revolutions in Germany and Austria-Hungary.
 However, it is unlikely that the Soviets really expected to reach the Vistula.
 The military orders were full of propaganda.
 The main goal of the operation was likely to see how much territory could be opportunistically grabbed in the chaotic governmental flux caused by the aftereffects of postwar Eastern Europe before any serious independent governing authorities arose.

 Finally, the first Polish-Soviet clashes happened in mid-February, in the area of the towns of Bereza Kartuska and Mosty, where both armies clashed in a series of skirmishes.
-The Soviet offensive came to a halt by late February and it became apparent that the Red Army would not break through the Polish lines by half-hearted attacks.
+The Soviet offensive came to a halt by late February and it became apparent that a new line had established itself between the Polish and Soviet forces.
 Both the Soviet offensive and the Polish counterattack started at the same time, which resulted in an increasing number of troops being brought to the area.
-In April the Bolsheviks captured Grodno and Vilna, but were soon pushed out by the Polish counteroffensive.